ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/template_thesis.md

 # Introduction

+This chapter describes your completed senior thesis work, including the overall aims  and the background motivating your research.
+Whenever possible, you should use one or more concrete examples and technical diagrams.

+It is often useful and necessary to separate the introduction into multiple sections.
+Several possible sections are proposed below, you can use these or distribute your introductory text into sections in another wayyy.

+The headings below propose _one way_ you might structure this section of the document.

 ## Motivation

 The US Census Bureau defines educational attainment as the highest level of education that an individual completes.
 Studying educational attainment is important because the level of education a person attains is oftentimes directly linked to the professional, personal, financial, and social opportunities available to a person.
 For example, a person with a lower level of educational attainment may not have access to job opportunities that require a high level of education.
 Or in contrast, a person with a high level of education may have access to opportunities and resources resulting from a higher social or financial status.